stephomi/nomadsculpt.com/manual/docs/scene.md

 - using the gizmo tool to move several objects at once
 - merging the objects thanks to the [Simple Merge](#simple-merge) or [Voxel Merge](#voxel-merge) feature

-You can do that by using the `Multiselection` checkbox, and then by clicking on the object in list.
+You can do that by using the `Multiselection` checkbox, and then by clicking on the object in the list.

 ::: tip Quick multiselection
 You can also multiselect in the viewport by holding the `Smooth` shortcut and tapping on another mesh.

-You can unselect an object by tapping on it again (only if your selection has more than one object).
+You can deselect an object by tapping on it again (only if your selection has more than one object).
 :::

 ::: warning Limited gizmo feature
 When using multiselection, the gizmo tool will always ignore masking.
 Also, X/Y/Z scaling is removed.

-The reason is that multiselection only allow whole mesh transformation, not per vertex transformation.
+The reason is that multiselection only allows whole mesh transformation, not per vertex transformation.
 This might be improved in the future.
 :::